isomerpages/mse-zerowaste/pages/semakau.md

 breadcrumb: Zero Waste Masterplan
 ---

-### SEMAKAU LANDFILL: AN ENGINEERING MARVEL AND HAVEN FOR BIODIVERSITY
+### AN ENGINEERING MARVEL AND HAVEN FOR BIODIVERSITY

 Endangered birds such as the great-billed heron and Malaysian plover call Pulau